What is a personal budget in social care?

 Direct payments can be used to:

 - Pay for home help services.
 For example, if your care plan says that you need a home help or a gardener, you could use direct payments to employ a neighbour to help with these tasks.
-For instance, if you have mobility problems, you could use direct payments to pay someone to help you get out and about – such as to appointments, places of worships or meeting friends.
+For instance, if you have mobility problems, you could use direct payments to pay someone to help you get out and about.

 - Buy equipment or pay for home adaptations to help you stay independent.